Martin-HZK/Online_Virtual_DressingRoom/README.md

 * Backend Springboot Project

-Before you start to try anything with the frontend page, please run the backend project first.
+Before you start to try anything with the frontend page, please run the backend project first.<br>

-Make sure you are in the root directory.
+*Make sure you are in the root directory*.
 Direct to the directory of the springboot jar file.

 ``` text
 cd springbootDemo\target